On the consistency of supervised learning with missing values: Consistency of imputation procedures

-In this section, we show theoretically that, without assuming any parametric distribution for the data, single imputation procedures can lead to a Bayes-optimal predictor in the presence of missing data on covariates (in both train and test sets), \emph{i.e.} it asymptotically targets the function $\regTilde (\bXm) = \E[Y | \bXm]$.
+In this section, we show theoretically that, without assuming any parametric distribution for the data, \replace{single}{} imputation procedures can lead to a Bayes-optimal predictor in the presence of missing data on covariates (in both train and test sets), \emph{i.e.} it asymptotically targets the function $\regTilde (\bXm) = \E[Y | \bXm]$.

 In Section~\ref{sec:plugin}, we assume that we are given the true regression function $f^{\star}$ on the fully-observed data and study the performance of applying this regression function to a test set with missing values, using several imputation strategies: unconditional mean, conditional mean and multiple imputation.
-This setting, starting from the optimal predictor on the complete data, is important because for MCAR data, this function $f^{\star}$ can be estimated using the complete observations only, i.e., by deleting observations with missing values in the train set and applying a supervised procedure on the remaining observations.
-Such as strategy is relevant for very large training set and MCAR missing values.
+Note that, for MCAR data, the function $f^{\star}$ can be estimated using the complete observations only, i.e., by deleting observations with missing values in the train set and applying a supervised procedure on the remaining observations.
+Such a strategy is relevant for very large training sets and MCAR missing values.